Why Don’t Beer, Wine, and Spirits Labels Have to Disclose Ingredients or Serving Facts on Labels?

 Understanding BOPP

-The fastest way to see why BOPP is the go-to for most product labels is to hold it.
-Request a free sample pack to feel our BOPP labels next to paper and synthetic alternatives.
+Worth knowing: The fastest way to see why BOPP is the go-to for most product labels is to hold it.
+Request a free sample pack to feel our BOPP labels next to paper and other film alternatives.

 Sauces and seasoning products with custom labels and packaging